hugomelendez/openshift-cicd-pipelines/README.md

 Basic demonstration of OpenShift CI/CD pipelines for deploying applications across environments using advanced deployment strategies like Blue/Green.

-The pipelines use the new declarative approach and the [OpenShift Jenkins Pipeline Plugin](https://github.com/openshift/jenkins-client-plugin).
+## Note

+This repository serves as an incubator for new features, to apply this pipelines in real scenarios the application and the pipeline library must be splitted.

 ## Pipelines

+The pipelines use the declarative approach and the [OpenShift Jenkins Pipeline Plugin](https://github.com/openshift/jenkins-client-plugin).

 ### CI